mogenius/docs/mogenius/docs/tutorials/how-to-set-up-pgadmin-in-the-cloud.md

 You can now access this service shown at the URL, which will look something like this: [pgadmin-prod-yourcloudspace-0516lh.mo1.mogenius.io](https://pgadmin-prod-yourcloudspace-0516lh.mo1.mogenius.io/)

 Click on the URL to access your pgAdmin user interface.
-You can now copy the e-mail/user name and password from your mogenius KeyVault, or enter them manually and log in.
+You can now copy the e-mail/user name and password from your mogenius key vault, or enter them manually and log in.

 ![enter image description here](https://api.mogenius.com/file/id/b980ea97-8bb4-4cee-a98c-8b32eb7ef78c)

+To connect to a PostgreSQL database select "Add new server".
+In the section Connection set the host to the internal hostname of your service - you'll find it on the detail page of your service (serviceName-ID).
+Then copy the username of your database user from the service settings of PostgreSQL.
+The password for this user is stored in your key vault.
+You can leave all other fields on default and save to start the connection.
+You're done and should be able to access your PostgreSQL database through pgAdmin.